ibm-cloud-docs/email-delivery/FAQs.md

 ## Why is a standard email port blocked?
 {: faq}

-By default, the standard SMTP TCP port 25 is blocked due to the large amount of abuse that is targeted at this port. {{site.data.keyword.BluSoftlayer_notm}} offers a trusted third-party email relay service from SendGrid if you need to send outbound email from their domains or applications.
+By default, the standard SMTP TCP port 25 is blocked due to the large amount of abuse that is targeted at this port. {{site.data.keyword.BluSoftlayer_notm}} offers a trusted third-party email relay service from {{site.data.keyword.SendGrid}} if you need to send outbound email from their domains or applications.

 ## What options do I have if I want to send email from my server or application?
 {: faq}